skills/your-first-extension-for-github-copilot/.github/steps/4-customizing-our-extension.md

 1. Great work!
 Now we have a job description and some context for our extension to use.
 Let's test it out!
 1. In the left navigation bar, use the debugger to start the extension service.
+1. If the extension service is not already running, use the debugger to start it.
 1. Like previously, navigate to [github.com](https://github.com) and start a generic chat with Copilot.
 1. Try interacting with Copilot using some of the below prompts.